apache/airavata/dev-tools/elk_stack/README.md

 cd airavata/modules/distribution/target/apache-airavata-server-0.17-SNAPSHOT/bin
 vim airavata-server.properties
 ```
-- Changes are required in airavata-server.properties under "Kafka Logging related configuration"
+- Changes are required in airavata-server.properties under "Kafka Logging related configuration".
+Change it to actual ZK_IP
 ```
 isRunningOnAws=false
-kafka.broker.list=172.17.0.3:9092
+kafka.broker.list=<ZK_IP>:9092 # change it to actual  ZK_IP
 kafka.topic.prefix=test
 enable.kafka.logging=true
 ```
-- Since kafka depends on zookeeper, if we use custom zookeeper, then we would have to disable the zookeeper in airavata under "Zookeeper" section
+- Since kafka depends on zookeeper, if we use custom zookeeper, then we would have to disable the zookeeper in airavata under "Zookeeper" section .
+Change it to actual  KAFKA_IP
 ```
 embedded.zk=false
-zookeeper.server.connection=172.17.0.2:2181
+zookeeper.server.connection=<KAFKA_IP>:2181 # change it to actual  KAFKA_IP
 zookeeper.timeout=30000
 ```
 ### Run Airavata server